Sidi Bennour Province: Geography

 Sidi Bennour province is bordered to the east by El Jadida province, to the west by the Atlantic Ocean, to the north by Settat province, and to the south by Safi province.
-The province consists of 23 districts, and the total area is 300,733 km2, making it the thirty-fifth largest in terms of population.
+The province consists of 23 Communes, and the total area is 300,733 km2, making it the thirty-fifth largest in terms of population.

 The Sidi Bennour region contains several forests, the most important of which are Ain El Ghar Forest, Bouhmame Forest, and Oulad Boussaken Forest.
 It is also distinguished by the presence of the last elevation of the Atlas Mountains called the Jbel Lakhdar.
 The region also extends along a 30 km coastal strip on the Atlantic Ocean.

 The capital of the region is Sidi Bennour, with a population of 55,815 people.
-The city of Oualidia is the largest city in the region, with a population of 18,616 people.
+The city of Oualidia has a population of 18,616 people.
 Another large city is Zemamra, which is close to the commune of Laghnadra.